 This super simple balsamic chicken marinade helped me manage to stay on track through many, many late evening dinners.
 With just a handful of ingredients, it transforms boring, blah boneless skinless chicken breasts into juicy and succulent grilled chicken that you will crave — all in only 30 minutes!
-I typically throw some sweet potatoes in my Instant Pot (more on this soon!) right after I start the marinating process, and then I use the period when the chicken breasts are resting after grilling to cut up some fresh fruit or to throw together a simple side salad.
+I typically make a batch of these perfect Instant Pot sweet potatoes right after I start the marinating process, and then I use the period when the chicken breasts are resting after grilling to cut up some fresh fruit or to throw together a simple side salad.

 Balsamic Grilled Chicken

 After your chicken breasts have completed their soak in the marinade, it’s time to grill them over medium-high heat.
 Grill for 8-10 minutes per side, until the chicken breasts are no longer pink inside or the internal temperature reaches 160 degrees.
-I recently picked up this digital meat thermometer, and it’s really upped my grilling game, making it easy to check whether meat is done without cutting into it.
+I recently picked up this digital meat thermometer, and it’s really upped my grilling game!
+It makes it super easy to check whether meat is grilled to perfection without cutting into it.

 The final step (and don’t skip this!) is to rest the chicken breasts after grilling for about 10 minutes.
 Cover them with a piece of aluminum foil, forming sort of a tent over them, and it will help keep them tender and juicy.
 SO good!

-This balsamic grilled chicken recipe makes the most juicy and succulent boneless skinless breasts EVER with just 4 ingredients and 30 minutes of marinating time!
-And it's Whole30 compliant...
+This 30-minute balsamic grilled chicken recipe makes the most juicy and succulent boneless skinless breasts EVER with just 4 ingredients and 10 minutes of marinating time!
+And it’s Whole30 compliant…

 - Whisk together the olive oil, balsamic vinegar, garlic, Italian seasoning, salt and pepper.

-- Place the chicken breasts in a Ziploc marinade bag, and pour the marinade mixture over top of them.
+- Tenderize the chicken breasts using a meat tenderizer.
+Then place them in a Ziploc marinade bag, and pour the marinade mixture over top.
 Close the bag tightly and squish it around to coat the chicken.
-Place the bag on a plate and put it in the refrigerator to marinate for 30 minutes or up to 3 hours.
+Place the bag on a plate and put it in the refrigerator to marinate for 10 minutes.*

 - Grill over medium-high heat for 8-10 minutes per side, until no longer pink inside or until the internal temperature reads 160 degrees.